March 18, 2022 By Debbie Schwartz

 Don’t Go for New, Try Used

 Students often spend a lot of money at campus bookstores because it is convenient.
 But convenience often comes with a high price tag.
 It’s worth investigating buying or renting books online.
 At the end of the semester, students can resell the books back to the bookstore or online.
 Don’t be afraid to compare prices at multiple stores.
 Often school bookstore rentals will still be more expensive than some deals to buy used textbooks that you can find online.

 Working While in School and During Summers

-Be Responsible with Any Loans Borrowed for College
+Be Responsible With Any Loans Borrowed for College

 You should start paying the loan back while your student is in college.
 Lenders offer options that allow you to repay the loan while your student is in school.
 Even $25 a month helps.